mtakanen/mtakanen.github.io/_drafts/solstice.md

 geography was not matching with the map.
 I positioned myself with my backup system, phone gps, didn't turn back but pushed through to another track and approached the lakes from the opposite direction.

 Despite darkness I had plenty of energy to scout the campsite.
-The first two were not promising.
+The first two lakes were not promising.
 The third one was inside nature reserve.
-The biggest lake, Iilijärvi, was out of question as the map shows three cottages by the lake.
+The biggest lake, Iilijärvi, was out of question as the map has three cottages by the lake.
 I want to find my own lake when possible.
 Also if the lake opened to North, urban lights from Jyväskylä seemed to pollute the scene.
 I looked up on Iilivuori hill direction.
 South of the highest point were two tiny ponds called Kataislammit.
-I decided to have a look.
+I climbed to have a look.
 The ascent was not long but terrain is rocky.

 {% include image_wide.html src="https://farm8.staticflickr.com/7580/16129687432_0dfa1f9022_k.jpg" link="https://www.flickr.com/photos/m3t/16129687432/" description="Campsite" %}

+{% include image_full.html src="https://farm9.staticflickr.com/8651/15942999998_fe1b5a5a8d_k.jpg" link="https://www.flickr.com/photos/m3t/15942999998/" height="100%" description="Campfire" %}